mtschirs/js-objectdetect/README.md

 ### Performance ###

 The following list provides a runtime and detection performance comparison among current JavaScript face detection libraries.
 All test results have been acquired by applying either a 24x24 stump-based HAAR cascade or, in case of CCV, a 24x24 SURF cascade classifier with minimum step size on a single scale 80x80 image.
-Measured times are averaged over 100 executions.
+Measured times are summed over 100 executions.

 *Last updated on February 7, 2015*